Looking back, you married very young. In retrospect, why do you think you did so?

 I was always independent.
 Spent a lot of time alone.
 Learning the reality of toxic relationships.
 Accepting that he never loved me.
-I still trip over that once in a while, but lots less than when I was still snared in the relationship, too blind to know what was wrong, just that something was horribly wrong.
+I still trip over that once in a while, but lots less than when I was snared in the relationship, too blind to know what, just that something was horribly wrong.

-I don’t see other women who’ve never been loved.
-I see couples on the street hand in hand.
-I’m the only one in the restaurant at a table alone.
-I don’t want to be alone forever, but I don’t want to be vulnerable to feel rejected either.
-Yet, I find and focus on reasons I want to be alone.
+I see couples on the street hand in hand, then I’m the only one in the restaurant at a table alone.
+I don’t want to be alone forever, but I don’t want to be vulnerable to feel rejection either so I find and focus on reasons I want to be alone.
 It’s better.
 I think it’s working.
 And, of course, there is the fear of failure when I exercise my independence and publish this book.

 What was the most surprising thing you learned about yourself along the way?

+Lots of things.
 That I’d been in a no-win, futile relationship.
-It would never have gotten better, and I never wanted to believe that.
+It would never have gotten better.
+I never wanted to believe that.
 And I learned I should never drink tequila.

 I also learned that at heart, I am a happy person.
 My roller coaster ride now takes me on energized, content rides, enjoying friends, family and activities and that sadness is like a gust of wind.
 Strong, every once in a while, but blows by quickly.
 This is better.
 This is awesome, actually.